alteryx/featuretools/docs/contributing.md

 Whether you are a novice or experienced software developer, all contributions and suggestions are welcome!

 There are many ways to contribute to Featuretools, with the most common ones being contribution of code or documentation to the project.

+**To contribute, you can:**
+1. Help users on our Slack channel: https://join.slack.com/t/featuretools/shared_invite/enQtNTEwODEzOTEwMjg4LTZiZDdkYjZhZTVkMmVmZDIxNWZiNTVjNDQxYmZkMzI5NGRlOTg5YjcwYmJiNWE2YjIzZmFkMjc1NDZkNjBhZTQ

+2. Answer questions under the featuretools tag on Stack Overflow: https://stackoverflow.com/questions/tagged/featuretools

+3. Submit pull requests for our "Good First Issues" on GitHub: https://github.com/featuretools/featuretools/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22

-Documentation can be found under the [docs](docs/) directory.
-But there are many other ways to help.
-One way is to report issues you're facing, and give a "thumbs up" on issues that others reported and that are relevant to you.
-It also helps us if you spread the word: reference Featuretools from your blog and articles, link to it from your website, or simply star it in GitHub to say "I use it".
+4. Improve our documentation, which can be found under the [docs](docs/) directory or at https://docs.featuretools.com

+5. [Report issues](#Report issues) you're facing, and give a "thumbs up" on issues that others reported and that are relevant to you.
+Issues should be used for bugs, and feature requests only.

+6. Spread the word: reference Featuretools from your blog and articles, link to it from your website, or simply star it in GitHub to say "I use it".

-## Getting Started
+## Contributing to the Codebase

 * Before starting major work, you should touch base with the maintainers of Featuretools by filing an issue on GitHub or posting a message in the [#development channel on Slack](https://featuretools.slack.com/join/shared_invite/enQtNTEwODEzOTEwMjg4LTZiZDdkYjZhZTVkMmVmZDIxNWZiNTVjNDQxYmZkMzI5NGRlOTg5YjcwYmJiNWE2YjIzZmFkMjc1NDZkNjBhZTQ).
 This will increase the likelihood your pull request will eventually get merged in.